rakudo/rakudo/README.md

 submit it to "rakudobug@perl.org" with the moniker [PATCH]\(including the brackets) at the start of the subject line.
-We'll generally accept patches in any form if we can get them to work, but unified diff from the "git" command is greatly preferred.
+We'll generally accept patches in any form if we can get them to work, but unified diff from the `git` command is greatly preferred.
 In general this means that in the "rakudo" directory you make your changes, and then type

     git commit -m 'Your commit message' changed/filename.pm